Brody-Lab/PulseInputDDM.jl/docs/src/man/development.md

 To add a new page, you need to add a markdown files (`example.md`) in the `docs/src/man` directory.
 Once you have you need to include it and its location in the `make.jl` file located in `docs`, so that it appears in the index of the html page.

+# Merging branches

+Once your branch is looking pretty good, we want to merge it with the `dev` branch, by creating a pull request on github.
+Several things will be done there, to ensure a robust codebase.
+First, any merge conflicts will have to be decided on.
+Travis will run the tests and build documentation.
+Finally, Brian (or some other administrator) will have to approve the merge.